This accessibility statement applies to the website for Gateshead Health NHS Foundation Trust https://www.gatesheadhealth.nhs.uk/

 Non-compliance with the accessibility regulations

-Some of our PDF and Word documents do not meet the required accessibility standards.
+Some of our documents do not meet the required accessibility standards.
 If you require a PDF or a Word document in an accessible format such as large print, easy read, audio recording or braille, please email [email protected].
-These documents do not meet the following success criterion:

 Some videos across the site are without any captions and transcripts.
 However, we’re in the process of going through our video clips and have included the option of having captions on through YouTube, and are including transcripts where we can.